 Unlike the SX600, the SX700 has a full range of manual exposure options, with shutter and aperture priority as well as all-manual.
 Other cameras that purport to have manual aperture control only offer either minimum or maximum settings, but the SX700 offers full aperture control in 1/3-stop increments, from the maximum to the f/8 minimum.

 Shutter speed control is also provided in 1/3-stop increments, from 15 seconds to an impressive 1/3200th of a second.
 Both are adjusted by turning the rotary bezel around the D-pad.

 Like a lot of modern cameras the SX700 HS features wireless connectivity, with both Wi-Fi and Near Field Communication (NFC) available, and the inevitable free app available for download on both Apple and Android mobile phones.

-While it does offer plenty of wireless options, including backup, sharing and GPS tagging, setting up the connections is a bit more fiddly than on some of its rivals, with multiple menus and lots of typing.
+While it does offer plenty of wireless options, including backup, sharing and GPS tagging – in conjunction with a smartphone rather than directly to the images – setting up the connections is a bit more fiddly than on some of its rivals, with multiple menus and lots of typing.